DzenanJupic/concat-idents/README.md

 # concat-idents!
-This crate provides a single, easy to use macro
+This crate provides a single, easy to use macro.

 ## Usage